Ganges (1797 EIC ship)

 Ganges was a large, three-decker East Indiaman, launched in 1797.
 She made three complete voyages between Britain and China for the British East India Company.
-On her third she participated in the singular Battle of Pulo Auro.
-Unfortunately, she sank on the homeward leg of her fourth voyage, but with no loss of life.
+On her third voyage she participated in the singular Battle of Pulo Auro.
+She sank on the homeward leg of her fourth voyage, but with no loss of life.

 Career

-Voyage #1
+Voyage #1 (1797–1799)

 Captain Joseph Garnault received a letter of marque on 23 March 1797.
 Letters of marque authorized the master and vessel to engage in offensive action against enemy vessels should the opportunity arise.